alestiago/license_lens/packages/spdx_license/README.md

 # SPDX License

-Provides up-to-date SPDX license information and utilities, as seen in the [SPDX Licenses list](https://spdx.org/licenses/), in Dart.
+Provides the full and up-to-date SPDX licenses as seen in the [SPDX Licenses list](https://spdx.org/licenses/), in Dart.

 ## Usage